What stays the same and what changes?

 At Pensioenfonds PGB, we will soon have a solidary contribution scheme or a flexible contribution scheme.
 Which scheme your employees (can) receive depends on your affiliation, among other things.

-Pension will adapt to the economy
+Pension will move more in line with the economy

-Survivor’s pension rules will soon be the same for everyone
+Rules for pensions in the event of death will soon be the same for everyone

-If your employee dies while he or she is employed, the survivor’s pension will be a percentage of the last salary.
+If your employee dies while he or she is employed, the partners pension will be a percentage of the last salary.
 The agreements about this percentage are made by the sector or by you as an employer if you are voluntarily affiliated with us.

 What do I do as an employer?